Constructor-io/constructorio-java/README.md

 Full API documentation is available on [Github Pages](https://constructor-io.github.io/constructorio-java/)

+# Requirements

+Requesting results from your JVM based back-end can be useful in order to control result rendering logic on your server, or augment/hydrate results with data from another system.
+However, a back-end integration has additional requirements compared to a front-end integration.
+Please review [Back End API Integration](https://constructorio.zendesk.com/hc/en-us/articles/360047993194-Back-end-API-Integration) for more detail.

 # Installation

 1. Follow the directions at [Jitpack.io](https://jitpack.io/#Constructor-io/constructorio-java/v5.3.3) to add the client to your project.